 This seventh clinical course is designed to assist the nurse anesthesia student to synthesize content from all advanced principles courses and to become increasingly independent in their clinical practice.
-Students should demonstrate the professional traits of a nurse anesthetist including communication and proper interpersonal relationships conducive to all staff involved in an operative procedure.
-Students are assigned to affiliate clinical sites and anesthesiarelated specialty areas.
-Students will be assigned to increasingly complicated and specialty cases and will be required to meet or exceed levelspecific objectives.
-Clinical experiences will be guided by certified registered nurse anesthetists and physician anesthesiologists.
+Students should demonstrate the professional traits of a nurse anesthetist focusing on communication and proper interpersonal relationships conducive to all staff involved in an operative procedure.
+Students will be assigned to affiliated clinical sites and anesthesia related specialty areas.
+Students will be assigned to increasingly complicated and specialty cases and will be required to meet or exceed level specific objectives.
+Clinical experiences will be guided by certified registered nurse anesthetists and/or anesthesiologists.
+Credits: 7.00

-Learning D1, D2, D3, D4, D5, D6, D7, D8, D9, D10, D11, Objectives: D12, D13, D14, D15, D16, D17, D18, D19, D20, D21, D22, D23, D25, D26, D27, D28, D29, D30, D31, D32, D33, D34, D35, D36, D37,
+Learning D1, D2, D3, D4, D5, D6, D7, D8, D9, D10, D11, Objectives: D12, D13, D14, D15, D16, D17, D18, D19, D20, D21, D22, D23, D25, D26, D27, D28, D29, D30, D31, D32, D33, D34, D35, D36, D37, D38